 Now, because the plugin is creating a plane based on the screen ratio, the plane will not be a perfect rectangle.
 What we can do is:

-- Select a vertex that is the closest one to the origin
+Select a vertex that is the closest one to the origin and press

 X